llee454/hornet-website/modules/presentation/Readme.md

 /*
   Accepts no arguments and highlights the next step instance in this presentation instance.
+  Returns true if the current step is finished, and a following one exists.
 */
 presentation_PresentationInstance.prototype.nextStep = function () {
   return this.currentStepInstanceCompleted () && this.getIntro ().nextStep ();